Showing posts with label history. Show all posts

 I was struck by the clarity and insistence of this impossible claim.
 What is going on here?
 We as theoreticians need to drill down here.

 “Risen” means having come back from the dead, which is still an impossibility for modern medicine.
 However, Paul explains that what dies is a “natural body,” whereas what rises, or is “resurrected,” is a “spirit body,” which is “incorruptible.”
-The word “resurrection” does not appear in the Old Testament (Hebrew Bible), making its first appearance in Matthew, the first book of the New Testament.
+The word resurrection does not appear in the Old Testament (Hebrew Bible), making its first appearance in Matthew, the first book of the New Testament.
 All things considered, the concept is obviously central to Christianity.

 Postulate 1: Resurrection theology is an approximate theory, and as such, is allowed to contain an impossibility.

-05-06-2022: The old, skeptical explanation of the resurrection, namely that the crucifixion was a fraud, deserves mention here.
+The old, skeptical explanation of the resurrection, namely that the crucifixion was a fraud, deserves mention here.
 The New Testament mentions particular Romans and Pharisees sympathetic to Jesus.
 Extrapolating, I posit a pro-Jesus faction spanning all segments of that society and including many influential Romans and Pharisees, who would have had the resources necessary to pull off such a deception, but who could not openly interdict the crucifixion for lack of the necessary influence.
 Thus, the seeming miraculousness of the resurrection would in reality be a measure of the power of the illusion that groups identified as “The Enemy” are implacable and unitary.

 The total war program is well known for its destructiveness to the infrastructures of civilization, which suggests that the program evolved recently and is still being refined by natural selection.
 It may not even be older than agriculture, the last quantum leap in our ability to increase our numbers.
 That new ability may have generated the selection forces that brought forth the total war program.

 Postulate 3: the corresponding exact theory of Christianity is that depopulation events always leave survivors and Christianity enhances your probability of being one of them.
 When population density has declined to the reset value, this should trigger a dramatic turnaround in the Zeitgeist from death-producing attitudes to nurturing ones, to start the population-density curve on its next long, slow upward climb.
-The resurrection of “spirit bodies” may refer to the re-establishment of life-valuing attitudes in Society.
+The resurrection of “spirit bodies” may refer to the re-establishment of life-valuing attitudes in society.

-03-25-2019: It follows that the human race is being selected for a predisposition to Christianity, and probably other religions as well.
+It follows that the human race is being selected for a predisposition to Christianity, and probably other religions as well.

 The book of Revelation, the last book in the New Testament, appears to describe the sudden depopulation event that ends the population-density cycle.
-This is wrongly identified as the end of time/history, but remember that we deal here with an approximate theory.
+This is identified as the end of time/history, but remember that we deal here with an approximate theory.

 Christian worship activities revolve around the Eucharist, a communal sharing and consumption of bread and wine.
 Its purpose is to eradicate the deepest roots of the fear of death, a fear that leads to the hatreds of the total-war emotional program.
 How does it work?

-03-02-2024: Alternatively, Jesus may have been medicating the disciples with food and alcohol to keep their arousal level out of the panic zone at a time of peak emotion so that they could continue to function adaptively.
+Alternatively, Jesus may have been medicating the disciples with food and alcohol to keep their arousal level out of the panic zone at a time of peak emotion so that they could continue to function adaptively.

 Wednesday, February 27, 2019

-#50.
-A Naturalistic Theory of Worship [Evolutionary Psychology, Population]
+#49.
+A Naturalistic Theory of Worship [evolutionary psychology, population]

-Red, theory; black, fact.
+Red, theory; black, fact

-As discussed in Post #48, religion has a theory part and an applied part.
-I have termed the latter the ‘pragma’ of religion, which is basically the modes of worship.
+Religion has a theory part and an applied part.
+The latter are the modes of worship.
 Since our moral codes are held by at least the Abrahamic religions to be commands from God, it would follow that it’s pretty important to conform to them, and most of us have difficulty doing this all the time.
-To help us, religion has developed a behavior-modification role, the role of the pragma.
+To help us, religion has developed a behavior-modification role, the role of the modes of worship.

-The behavior-mod role aims at mitigating the human form of the Calhoun Effect–a tendency to aggression linked to rising population density but not to actual want per se.
-(For an introduction to Calhoun's research, see paragraph 7, Post #37.)
+The behavior-mod role aims at mitigating the human form of the Calhoun Effect—a tendency to aggression linked to rising population density but not to actual want per se.
+See post #36.
 Population density would have been an issue even millennia in the past when the world population was a minuscule fraction of what it is today, when people began living continuously inside walled cities for protection from their enemies.
 Within the inflexible confines of such a city, you have the makings of a human Calhoun experiment.
 Not coincidentally, the city of Jerusalem, sacred to three world religions, was a walled city.
 Nowadays, at a world population of 7.5 billion, it can be said that the world is our walled city.
 What can religion now tell us about how to get along?

-I focus here on the Abrahamic religions: Judaism, Christianity, and Islam, which developed in that order, all in the Middle East, each of the last two acknowledging its debt to the previous.
+I’ll focus on the Abrahamic religions: Judaism, Christianity, and Islam, which developed in that order, all in the Middle East, each of the last two acknowledging its debt to the previous.
 I suggest that these three religions form a series of progressively increasing effectiveness in mitigating the Calhoun Effect, by an accumulation of folkloric knowledge.
-Thus, to see how pragma works, the purpose of this post, we need only examine Islam, likely to represent the most efficient solution.
+Thus, to see how modes of worship work, the purpose of this post, we need only examine Islam, likely to represent the most efficient solution.
 Form generally follows function most transparently at highest efficiency.

 The Human Calhoun Effect

-In Post #40 I surmise that the natural human population density plot over time has a saw-tooth form, with linear increases alternating with abrupt decreases that return population density to some repeatable reset value.
-In Post #2, I surmise that the linear segments are created by a negative-feedback controller in the limbic system that controls rate-of-change of population density to a constant positive value, not absolute density.
+The natural human population density plot over time has a saw-tooth form, with linear increases alternating with abrupt decreases that return population density to some repeatable reset value.
+The linear segments are created by a negative-feedback controller in the limbic system that controls rate-of-change of population density to a constant positive value, not absolute density.
 At this writing, the world is probably coming to the crest of one of these linear segments, which began in 1950.
-The sudden population-density decrease that ends the cycle is conjectured to have two phases: a first phase that produces population-density decrease by emigration, and a second phase that produces population-density decrease by mass murder, if the first phase does not take the system all the way to the reset value.
+The sudden population-density decrease that ends the cycle may have two phases: a first that produces population-density decrease by emigration, and a second that produces population-density decrease by mass murder, if the first phase does not take the system all the way to the reset value.
 The first phase accomplishes the biological function of dispersal, which is generally important for long-term species survival.
-The second phase guarantees overall stability on a multi-cycle time scale and wards off Malthusian catastrophes.
+The second guarantees overall stability on a multi-cycle time scale and wards off Malthusian catastrophes.

 Both phases demand formally altruistic acts from individuals, but not of the warm-and-fuzzy kind.
-The first phase uses an exchange of anger signals (The “anger cycle,” see Post #41) to lock non-altruists out of the process so that the behavior is stable over evolutionary time.
+The first phase uses an exchange of anger signals to lock non-altruists out of the process so that the behaviour is stable over evolutionary time.
 The second phase locks out the non-altruists using an asymmetric exchange of signals: contempt signals going one way and sadness signals going the other way.
-(See “The Sadness Cycle,” Post #41).
 The second phase culminates in the mass murder of the sadness signalers by the contempt signalers and the appropriation of all the resources of the sadness signalers by the contempt signalers.
-The last step guarantees that the contempt signalers will appear atrociously entitled to those outside the cycle.
+The last step guarantees that the contempt signalers will appear entitled to those outside the cycle.

 Islam